Stephenna/Random-Quote-Generator/randomQuoteGenerator/README.md

   I Bootstrapped the button.
 I went with an outline button for a more sleek and minimal design.
 In order to execute this task I used:
   <button type="button" class="btn btn-outline-info"></button> -info applied a nice turqoiuse color.
     **To align button I placed the button in its on div.
 Gave the div the class of "d-flex justify-content-center".
 The button is now in the center

+GITHUB:
+ Store/saving changes
+   --Another git process seems to be running in this repository, e.g. an editor opened by 'git commit'.
+Please make sure all processes are terminated then try again.
+If it still fails, a git process may have crashed in this repository earlier: remove the file manually to continue. use "rm .git/index.lock" to terminate this process.
+Then commit changes (git commit -m "(whatever messange you want here)".
+Next push changes to git "git push origin "(the branch name)".
+All changes should show in git now.